nips2017creativity/nips2017creativity.github.io/index.md

 On the submission page, you may also indicate whether you would like to present a demo of your work during the workshop (if applicable).

 Papers will be reviewed by committee members, and accepted authors will present at the workshop in the form of a short talk, panel, and/or demo.
-At least one author of each accepted position paper must register for and attend the workshop.
-Accepted position papers will appear on the workshop website.
+At least one author of each accepted paper must register for and attend the workshop.
+Accepted papers will appear on the workshop website.

 ### To Submit Artwork